Radhikagarg20/Realtime-chat-application/README.md

 - Ensure your **Apache** and **MySQL** servers are running.
 - Open your browser and navigate to `http://localhost/chatapp` to start using the chat application.

-## Screenshots

-(checkout app)

-## Contributing

-Feel free to fork this project, make changes, and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

 This project is open-source and available under the [MIT License](LICENSE).